Return to Forever (Scorpions album): Release and promotion

-On August 16, 2014 Scorpions released through their social media a promotional picture with which they announced new studio album and 50th Anniversary Tour for 2015.
-On December 19, 2014 band announced album title, artwork, track listing for standard, deluxe edition and iTunes version of the album.
+On 16 August 2014 Scorpions released through their social media a promotional picture with which they announced a new studio album and 50th Anniversary Tour for 2015.
+On 19 December 2014 the band announced album title, artwork, and track listing for standard, deluxe edition and iTunes version of the album.
 On the same day, first single "We Built This House" was released as an Instant Grat on iTunes Store and Amazon MP3.
-On February 19, 2015, there was a 50th Anniversary and "Return to Forever" album release party held in Hamburg.
-Release party was video streamed live on Scorpions official website on February 19, 2015 at 8.30 pm C.E.T.
+On 19 February 2015, there was a 50th Anniversary and "Return to Forever" album release party held in Hamburg.
+The release party was video streamed live on The Scorpions' official website on 19 February 2015 at 8.30 pm C.E.T.
 After the exclusive pre-listening of the new album together with Klaus Meine, Rudolf Schenker and Matthias Jabs, the band answered questions by fans and media partners and shared intimate insights and stories around the creation of the new record.
-Album was available for pre-order via Amazon and it released on February 20, 2015 as a standard album, deluxe edition containing four bonus tracks, a double heavyweight vynil and as a limited edition collector's boxset containing deluxe version of the album, an exclusive "Return to Forever" t-shirt, a 7" picture vynil single, signed autograph card, USB, fan pass and an audiobook.
-"Eye of the Storm" was released as a second single on May 8, 2015 worldwide, except in North America.
+The album was available for pre-order via Amazon and it released on 20 February 2015 as a standard album, deluxe edition containing four bonus tracks, a double heavyweight vinyl and as a limited edition collector's boxset containing deluxe version of the album, an exclusive "Return to Forever" t-shirt, a 7" picture vinyl single, signed autograph card, USB, fan pass and an audiobook.
+"Eye of the Storm" was released as a second single on 8 May 2015 worldwide, except in North America.
 It was released as a digital download featuring the radio edit and album version of the song.
-Release date for first single "We Built This House", and release date and track listing for album "Return to Forever" in North America were announced on June 16, 2015.
-On the same day pre-orders started for the album.
-First single "We Built This House" was released digitally on July 3, 2015 as an Instant Grat for the fans who pre-ordered the album on the Amazon and iTunes.
+Release date for first single "We Built This House", and release date and track listing for the album "Return to Forever" in North America were announced on 16 June 2015.
+On the same day, pre-orders started for the album.
+The first single "We Built This House" was released digitally on 3 July 2015, as an Instant Grat for the fans who pre-ordered the album on Amazon and iTunes.
 In United States "We Built This House" reached No. 10 on U.S. "Classic Rock" radio chart.
-On July 15, 2015, lyrics video for the song premiered in North America on Rolling Stone official website.
-Music video for the song premiered in North America on August 11, 2015 on Eddie Trunk's official website.
-Announcements related to the release of the "Going Out With a Bang" single and music video in Europe were released on August 18, 2015 along with the video teaser.
-On August 21, 2015, "Going Out With a Bang" was released as a single in Europe.
-On the same day, music video for the song was released in Europe.
-Directed by Dennis Dirksen, music video was shot during the concerts in Barcelona, Spain, and Maidstone, England.
-On October 14, 2015, Guitar Player premiered music video for the "Going Out With a Bang" in North America.
+On 15 July 2015, lyrics video for the song premiered in North America on Rolling Stone official website.
+Music video for the song premiered in North America on 11 August 2015 on Eddie Trunk's official website.
+Announcements related to the release of the "Going Out With a Bang" single and music video in Europe were released on 18 August 2015 along with the video teaser.
+On 21 August 2015, "Going Out With a Bang" was released as a single in Europe.
+On the same day, the music video for the song was released in Europe.
+Directed by Dennis Dirksen, the music video was shot during the concerts in Barcelona, Spain, and Maidstone, England.
+On 14 October 2015, Guitar Player premiered the music video for the "Going Out With a Bang" in North America.